Michael J. Kuhar

-Michael J. Kuhar (born 1944), is an American neuroscientist, author, and Candler Professor of Neuropharmacology at The Yerkes National Primate Research Center of Emory University.
+Michael J. Kuhar (born 1944), is an American neuroscientist, author, and Candler Professor of Neuropharmacology at The Emory National Primate Research Center of Emory University.
 He is a Georgia Research Alliance eminent scholar, and a senior fellow in the Center for Ethics at Emory.
 He was previously a professor at Johns Hopkins University School of Medicine and branchchief at the National Institute on Drug Abuse.

 Over his career, he has made discoveries in studies of drugs and the brain for which he has received a number of awards, and has contributed as a consultant to the government and industry, and as an expert witness in forensic cases.

 Biography

 Kuhar was born in Scranton, Pennsylvania on March 10, 1944 and attended local schools.
 He obtained his BS degree in physics and philosophy from the University of Scranton in 1965.
 After spending a year at Harvard University in applied physics, he transferred to Johns Hopkins University to study biophysics and pharmacology.
 He obtained his PhD in 1970, and did a postdoctoral fellowship at Yale in the Department of Psychiatry.
 His focus was on how the brain works and on the mechanism of action of therapeutic drugs that are used to treat psychiatric illness.
 He then took a faculty position in the Department of Pharmacology at the Johns Hopkins University School of Medicine in 1972, becoming professor in 1981.

 In 1969, he married Joan Barenburg (1945-2008) and has two children.
 According to Emory University, he has more literary citations than any other Emory scientist and he is often an expert witness in both patent and medical malpractice legal cases.